ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 BLAS.
 However, if they want to use this interface throughout their code, they will discover the following problems.
 First, the interface is not type safe.
-For example, the C BLAS doesn't know about `std::complex`, and thus may take pointers to complex numbers as `_Complex` or even `void*` (an option I have seen in C bindings of BLAS libraries).
+For example, the C BLAS doesn't know about `std::complex`, and thus takes pointers to complex numbers as `void*`.
 Second, the interface is not generic.
 It only works for four matrix or vector element types: `float`, `double`, `complex<float>`, and `complex<double>`.
 What if our developer wants to compute with matrices of lower-precision or higher-precision floating-point types, or custom types?
-Most BLAS operations really only need addition and multiplication, yet the BLAS does not work with matrices of integers.
-The function names also depend on the matrix or vector element type, which hinders developing generic algorithms.
+Most BLAS operations only need addition and multiplication, yet the BLAS does not work with matrices of integers.
+The C and Fortran 77 function names also depend on the matrix or vector element type, which hinders developing generic algorithms.
+Fortran 95's generic BLAS functions would only create more ABI problems for C++ developers.
 Third, what if the BLAS is not available?
 Users might like a fall-back implementation, even if it's slow, as a way to remove an external library dependency or to test an external BLAS.

 The logical solution is to write a generic C++ interface to BLAS operations.
-"Generic C++ interface" means that users can call some function `GEMM` templated on the matrix element type `T`, and the implementation will either dispatch to the appropriate BLAS call if `T` is one of the four types that the BLAS supports, or fall back to a default implementation otherwise.
+"Generic C++ interface" means that users can call some function `gemm` templated on the matrix element type `T`, and the implementation will either dispatch to the appropriate BLAS call if `T` is one of the four types that the BLAS supports, or fall back to a default implementation otherwise.
 The fall-back implementation can